faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

             --remove-indels \
             --max-missing 0.5

 #.
-Now, you should review the GATK article on BQSR.
+Now, you should review the GATK `article on BQSR <https://gatk.broadinstitute.org/hc/en-us/articles/360035890531>`_.
 We can use the valid SNPs to perform BQSR, and we need to return to our original BAM files because these are what we are recalibrating.
 First thing we need to do is to make an input file listing the REFERENCE, the ``--known-sites``, and the BAM:

     .. code-block:: bash